How do I contact my councillors?

 - When you want to use their position on an issue or presence at an event to attract attention to an issue.

-As mentioned above, City Councillors also sit on committees, community councils, and boards.
+As mentioned above, councillors also sit on committees, community councils, and boards.

 For some citywide issues, you may find that a particular committee is working towards goals that interest you.
 Following the work of committees can be another way to get informed and involved in Toronto’s municipal government.